Don767/segdet_mlcr2024/README.md

 ## Results

 We detail the performances of our models on [Image Classification on MS COCO 2017](https://cocodataset.org/#home) in `results/`.
+We provide an example Jupyter Notebook `table_extractor.ipynb` showing how to parse our results.

 <!---| Model name         | Top 1 Accuracy  | Top 5 Accuracy |-->
 <!---| ------------------ |---------------- | -------------- |-->